Volunteer recruitment drop-in afternoon

 Room guides help to tell the story of each of the places.
 You don't have to be a history expert to be a Room Guide; it's more about helping visitors to enjoy their day their way, and Room Guides work as a team, so can always ask for help from each other or the house staff.
 Transportation volunteers drive vehicles to help visitors to and from the sites.
 Volunteer pianists play on the pianos, and volunteer gardeners help to keep the gardens in order and volunteer guides show them the best seanonal blooms and share the stories of the gardens.
 Volunteers help to welcome visitors as they arrive, serve them in the cafés and shops, give history talks and even dress in costumes.

 There are far too many volunteering roles to list, but you can rest assured there will be something that is perfect for you.
-If you have a specific skill or interest you want to put to good use, why not come along and tell us about it?
+If you have a specific skill or interest you want to put to good use, why not tell us about it?

 Find out more